JavierCastellD/AssessingSNOMEDEmbeddings/datasets/README.md

     - Negative samples concepts are of similar semantic type to the positive instance, so that false triples comply with SNOMED CT logical model for the semantic type.

 ### IS THERE RELATION CLASSIFICATION
-- Whether there is a relation between two concepts of SNOMED CT.
+- Whether there is a non-is-a direct relation between two concepts of SNOMED CT.
 - For each positive instance of a relation, there is also a negative instance for the same subject concept.
 - The possible range of negative instances depends on the domain:
     - If the domain is train, the range is train.